-The Marketing E-Cigarettes Toward Adolescents (META) Oakland project supports Bay Area youth researchers in partnership with University of California, San Francisco (UCSF) Center for Tobacco Control Research and Education, with using PhotoVoice, a community-based participatory research method, to investigate how youth perceive e-cigarettes and their marketing in Oakland.
+In partnership with University of California, San Francisco (UCSF) Center for Tobacco Control Research and Education, the Marketing E-Cigarettes Towards Adolescents (META) Oakland project supported Bay Area youth researchers using PhotoVoice, a community-based participatory research method, to investigate how youth perceive e-cigarettes and how e-cigarettes are marketed toward youth in Oakland.

 - Youth researchers will obtain PhotoVoice method training to engage in research & advocacy to raise awareness of e-cigarette marketing toward youth in Oakland.